MIDS-scaling-up/v2/week05/hw/README.md

 The other concepts that we hope you will pick up are architectures for image classification as well as transfer learning.
 The two go hand in hand: there are many pre-trained models today for image classification which you can further tweak (using transfer learning) on your own data.
 In this lab, you will see one approach where all the layers of the original model remain fixed.

-Note also that we are doing this homework on the TX2.
+Note also that we are also doing this homework on the NX.
 It is powerful enough for real time inference - and even for incremental training.
 This will come in handy later in the class as we begin to integrate neural processing into the kinds of pipelines you saw in homework 3.